SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Introduction

+Recently, the Graph Neural Network (GNN) approach for graph matching has attracted much research attention.
+Although such a machine-learning-based approach usually does not possess provable theoretical guarantees, it has the potential to learn valuable features from a large set of training data.
 Unfortunately, to date GNN has not been successfully applied to seeded graph matching.
-Note that GNNs for graph matching have generally fallen into two main categories, based on whether learning occurs only inside a single pair of graphs, or across many pairs of graphs.
-As we discussed below, both approaches face difficulty when applied to seeded graph matching.
-The first category of approaches are based on semi-supervised learning, which only operates on a single pair of graphs \citep{man2016predict,zhou2018deeplink,zhou2019disentangled,zhang2019graph,li2019adversarial,li2019partially,zhou2019disentangled,derr2019deep,li2019graph,chen2020multi}.
-The seed set is treated as labelled training data.
-The goal is to learn the useful features from the seed set, and then to generalize the knowledge to the rest of the unseeded nodes.
-However, this semi-supervised learning suffers from several limitations.
-First, in order to obtain high matching accuracy, the set of seeds needs to be sufficiently large, which is unrealistic in practice.
-When the number of seeds is limited, it is difficult for the trained model to infer the correct matching of the whole graph.
-Second, since this semi-supervised setting only learns within a given pair of graphs, there is no effort in transferring knowledge from one pair of graphs to other pairs of unseen graphs, which severely limits GNN's potential in distilling the common knowledge from a large set of training graphs.
+Most previous GNNs for seeded graph matching are limited to a \emph{semi-supervised} learning (SSL) paradigm, which only operates on a \emph{single} pair of graphs and treats the seed set as the labelled training data \cite{zhang2019graph,li2019partially,li2019adversarial,li2019graph,zhou2019disentangled,chen2020multi,derr2019deep}.
+The goal is to learn from the seed set useful features that can be used to compute node embeddings for all nodes (see \prettyref{fig:SSL-GNN}).
+However, this semi-supervised learning suffers from two major limitations.
+First, in order to obtain high matching accuracy, the set of seeds needs to be large, which is often unrealistic in practice.
+Second, as this semi-supervised setting only learns \emph{within} a given pair of graphs, there is no effort in \emph{transferring knowledge} from one pair of graphs to other pairs of unseen graphs, which severely limits GNNs' potential in distilling the common knowledge from a large set of training graphs.
+A natural but fundamental question is that